This brief tutorial shows students and new users how to install CakePHP Framework on Ubuntu 18.04 | 16.04.

 After installing PHP, you’ll want to install Composer.
 To do that, run the commands below:

-With Composer, you will be able to install the latest version of CakePHP on your machine.
+With Composer, you can install the latest version of CakePHP on your machine.
 There are other ways to install CakePHP.
 However, using Composer is the easiest of them.

 Create CakePHP Database

-Now that you’ve installed all the packages that are required, continue below to start configuring the servers.
+Now that you’ve installed all the required packages, continue below to start configuring the servers.
 First, create a blank database for CakePHP to use.

 To do that, run the commands below to log on to MariaDB.
 When prompted for a password, type the root password you created above.